![]() |

 Coober Pedy - population ~3,500

-If you have enough of the bitumen, you can escape to the Oodnadatta Track from Coober Pedy.
-There's the William Creek Road, and another dirt road to Oodnadatta, crossing the desolate moon plain.
+If you have enough of the bitumen, you can escape to the Oodnadatta Track from Coober Pedy also.
+There's a road to William Creek, and another dirt road to Oodnadatta, crossing the desolate moon plain.

 Cadney Homestead is a small roadhouse with typical Outback flair.
 Walk around the complex, see the Central Australia Railway line, breathe pur Outback air.